-Chapter 25.59 Accessory Dwelling Units, Section 25.59.055 Minimum standards for eligibility, is added as follows:
+Section 6: Chapter 25.59 Accessory Dwelling Units, Section 25.59.055 Minimum standards for eligibility, is added as follows:

-25.59.055 Minimum standards for eligibility.
+Chapter 25.59 ACCESSORY DWELLING UNITS 25.59.055 Minimum standards for eligibility.

-(a) No minimum lot area is required for creation of an ADU or JADU.

-(b) An ADU or JADU shall only be allowed on a parcel which has been legally created in compliance with the Subdivision Map Act and Title 26 (Subdivisions), and where the ADU or JADU is developed with an existing or proposed single family dwelling, except for ADUs constructed on multifamily residential properties pursuant to Section 25.59.090.

-(c) ADUs may only be permitted in districts zoned to allow single family dwelling or multifamily dwelling residential uses as a permitted use.
+- (a) No minimum lot area is required for creation of an ADU or JADU. - (b) An ADU or JADU shall only be allowed on a parcel which has been legally created in compliance with the Subdivision Map Act and Title 26 (Subdivisions), and where the ADU or JADU is developed with an existing or proposed single family dwelling, except for ADUs constructed on multifamily residential properties pursuant to Section 25.59.090. - (c) ADUs may only be permitted in districts zoned to allow single family dwelling or multifamily dwelling residential uses as a permitted use.
 ADUs are also permitted on any parcel that has a current and valid nonconforming single family or multifamily residential use, so long as the ADU complies with all other portions of this chapter.

-(d) JADUs may only be permitted in districts zoned to allow a single family dwelling residential use as a permitted use.
-JADUs are also permitted on any parcel that has a current and valid nonconforming single family residential use, so long as the JADU complies with all other portions of this chapter.

-Chapter 25.59 Accessory Dwelling Units, Section 25.59.060 Performance standards for accessory dwelling units, is repealed and replaced as follows:
+- (d) JADUs may only be permitted in districts zoned to allow a single family dwelling residential use as a permitted use.
+JADUs are also permitted on any parcel that has a current and valid nonconforming single family residential use, so long as the JADU complies with all other portions of this chapter. - Section 7: Chapter 25.59 Accessory Dwelling Units, Section 25.59.060 Performance standards for accessory dwelling units, is repealed and replaced in its entirety with the following text: